mariahnorell/website/content/courses/hr_analytics/python/complexstats.md

 * +0.75 = Strong positive linear relationship
 * +1 = Perfect positive linear relationship

 Take a look at the output from above.
-Is there a relationship between *Employee Satisfaction* and *Peformance Rating Scores*?
+Is there a relationship between *Employee Satisfaction* and *Performance Rating Scores*?
 If so, what is the strength and direction?

 We can see that r = 0.30 and p < .05 which indicates the following: